sliemeobn/elementary-dom/README.md

 ## 🚧 Work In Progress 🚧
 Based on the [swift.org WebAssembly SDKs](https://forums.swift.org/t/swift-sdks-for-webassembly-now-available-on-swift-org/80405), [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit), and [Elementary](https://github.com/sliemeobn/elementary).

-For embedded builds, a recent main or 6.2 snapshot with matching *Swift SDKs for WebAssembly* from [swift.org](https://www.swift.org/install) is required.
+For embedded builds, Swift 6.2 or later with matching *Swift SDKs for WebAssembly* from [swift.org](https://www.swift.org/install) is required.

 > [!IMPORTANT]
 > ElementaryDOM is a passion project under active development.\